-Chinese artist Wang Jianwei's much-anticipated debut at the Solomon R. Guggenheim Museum, Time Temple, opens on Friday, October 31, and marks the artist's first solo exhibition in North America comprising his installation, painting, film, and a live theater production.
+On Friday, October 31, Chinese artist Wang Jianwei's much-anticipated debut at the Solomon R. Guggenheim Museum, Time Temple, opens to the general public; this marks the artist's first solo exhibition in North America comprising his installation, painting, film, and a live theater production.
 A screening of Wang's film The Morning that Time Disappeared will be screened on Saturday, November 1, at 5 p.m.; inspired by Kafka's The Metamorphosis, the film follows a young man who moves to Beijing with fantasies of the future and undergoes a series of transmogrifications.
+In conjunction with the FIELD MEETING, Robin Peckham, chief editor of LEAP Magazine will moderate a discussion that focuses on art publishing in Asia: the challenges of localizing and globalizing, running a cosmopolitan publication, and publishing as knowledge production vs. performance.
+Panelists include artist Ian Cheng from Badlands Unlimited, artforum.com editor Lauren O'Neill-Butler, curator Howie Chen of Dispatch, and Artnet editor-in-chief Benjamin Genocchio.
+This event will be hosted by Artnet on October 31st.
+Space is limited; please RSVP at events@artnet.com.

-On Saturday, November

-1, 4-7 p.m., opening receptions for three major exhibitions, artists walkthroughs, and a closing party for ACAW at boundary-blurring practices, and attempts to seek "collective form" of Polit-Sheer-Form Office (PSFO), the ever elusive China-based art collective founded in 2005 by artists Hong Hao, Xiao Yu, Song Dong, Liu Jianha, and curator/critic Leng Lin; Jewyo Rhii's Out of Comfort, produced during the artist's year-long stay in Queens working in a studio at the museum, stems from the sensitive, personal, and subliminal responses to her experience with constant displacement.
+On Saturday, November 1, 4-7 p.m., opening receptions for three major exhibitions, artists walkthroughs, and a closing party for ACAW at Queens Museum mark the culmination of the week: a retrospective that chronicles the multidisciplinary projects, boundary-blurring practices, and attempts to seek "collective form" of Polit-Sheer-Form Office (PSFO), the ever elusive China-based art collective founded in 2005 by artists Hong Hao, Xiao Yu, Song Dong, Liu Jianha, and curator/critic Leng Lin; Jewyo Rhii's Out of Comfort, produced during the artist's year-long stay in Queens working in a studio at the museum, stems from the sensitive, personal, and subliminal responses to her experience with constant displacement.
 Visitors may also view Anonymous: Contemporary Tibetan Art, which reflects upon changing attitudes toward self-expression, attribution, and identity in contemporary Tibetan art as well as its conflict with Tibet's artistic traditions.